goodreasonai/abbey/README.md

 And given that you've also put the relevant keys into `.env`, that would be a minimally complete settings file. **To configure different models, search engines, authentication services, text-to-speech models, etc.: please look for the appropriate documentation below!**

-**Step 3:** If you're still playing around with your settings, you can run Abbey in dev mode simply using:
+**Step 3:** If you're still playing around with your settings, you can run Abbey in dev mode by simply using:

 ```
 docker compose up